tanishksharma2510/Internship-Project/README.md

 # How users can get started with the project ?
 1) Clone this repository.
 2) Install the required Python libraries, i.e., pandas, numpy, plotly (both express and graph_objs), sklearn, pycountry, and xgboost.
+3) Download dataset from Kaggle, named as "Hotel Booking Reservation".
-3) Run the main Dash application file (e.g., app.py).
+4) Run the main Dash application file (e.g., app.py).
-4) Open the local server URL in your web browser to access the application.
+5) Open the local server URL in your web browser to access the application.

 # Where users can get help with your project ?
 If you encounter any issues or have suggestions, please open an issue in this GitHub repository.
 For further queries, you can also contact the project maintainer.